carbon-language/carbon-lang/llvm/docs/LibFuzzer.rst

 How good is my fuzzer?
 ----------------------

-Once you implement your target function ``TestOneInput`` and fuzz it to death, you will want to know whether the function or the corpus can be improved further.
+Once you implement your target function ``LLVMFuzzerTestOneInput`` and fuzz it to death, you will want to know whether the function or the corpus can be improved further.
 One easy to use metric is, of course, code coverage.
 You can get the coverage for your corpus like this::